kr-colab/locator/README.md

 # Installation

-The easiest way to install `locator` is to download the github repo and run the setup script:
+The easiest way to install `locator` is to download the github repo and run the setup script in a new conda environment:
 ```
+conda create --name locator
+conda activate locator
 git clone https://github.com/kern-lab/locator.git
 cd locator
 python setup.py install